It can be painful to see someone copying your work and presenting it as their own, sometimes even reselling it and making money out of it.

 PrivacyProtect.org: Visit http://www.privacyprotect.org/ and fill the form that says 'Report Abuse'.

-The following are some sample C&D email formats that you can use to contact the offender:
+The following are some sample C&D email format that you can use:

 This is the legal department of (Company Name).
-We have come to identify that your website sitename.com is illegally duplicating and reproducing copyrighted content from our site sitename.com.
+We have come to identify that your website sitename.com is illegally selling our digital products (or illegal reproducing our website content) at the following locations:

 - Search engines like Google, Bing and Yahoo (asking them to remove the offending website's from their index).

-Start by identifying the offender's hosting company.
-As long as the site is not hiding behind a CDN (Content Delivery Network) like CloudFlare, you should be able to find the hosting company using any of the following tools:
+As long as the site is not hiding behind a CDN (Content Delivery Network) like CloudFlare, you should be able to find the hosting company using the following tool:

 Links to DMCA pages for popular free hosting sites:

-Check to see if the offending site is indexed in Google, Yahoo or Bing and if it is ranking organically.
+Check to see if the infringing pages on the offender's site are indexed in Google, Yahoo or Bing.

 You can find if the site is indexed by performing a search using the site search command as follows: